-1. Lay the line and leader on top of one another overlapping each other by several inches.
+- Lay the line and leader on top of one another overlapping each other by several inches.

-2. Form a simple loop
+- Form a simple loop

-3. Pass both the tag end and the entire leader through the loop 2 times.
+- Pass both the tag end and the entire leader through the loop 2 times.

-4. Moisten knot and pull all 4 ends tight.
+- Moisten knot and pull all 4 ends tight.